MadScientistAssociation/libmsot/Documentation/Microsoft Office Telemetry Log (TBL) Format.md

 # 1.2 Timestamps

 TBL files store timestamps using the Windows NT (win32 epoch) time format, represented as the number of 100 nanosecond intervals since 01/01/1601 00:00:00 UTC[2].
 The timestamps are stored as a 64-bit value.

+# 1.3 Text Encoding

+Unless other specified, all text contained in TBL files is encoded as UTF-16 little-endian.